data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 **Reshama**:

-Okay - hello and welcome to Data Umbrella's webinar for October; so i'm just going to go over the agenda, I'm going to do a brief introduction then there will be the workshop by hugo and james and you can ask questions along the way in the chat or - actually the best place to ask questions is the Q&A and there's an option to upvote as well.
+Okay - hello and welcome to Data Umbrella's webinar for October; so I'm just going to go over the agenda, I'm going to do a brief introduction then there will be the workshop by hugo and james and you can ask questions along the way in the chat or - actually the best place to ask questions is the Q&A and there's an option to upvote as well.
 So yeah; asking the Q&A - if you happen to post it on the chat by mistake I can also transfer it over to Q&A so that would be fine too and this webinar is being recorded.

 Briefly about me: I am a statistician and data scientist and i am the founder of Data Umbrella; I am on a lot of platforms as @reshamas so feel free to follow me on Twitter and LinkedIn.
 We have a code of conduct; we're dedicated to providing a harassment-free experience for everyone; thank you for helping to make this a welcoming, friendly professional community for all and this code of conduct applies to the chat as well.
 So our mission is to provide an inclusive community for underrepresented persons in data science and we are an all volunteer run organization.